 The Psychology Postdoctoral and Interprofessional Fellowship is accredited by the Commission on Accreditation of the American Psychological Association as a Postdoctoral Residency in Clinical Psychology.
+Our next accreditation site visit is scheduled for 2032.

-Questions related to the program's accredited status should be directed to the Commission on Accreditation:
+Questions related to the program's accredited status should be directed to the APA Commission on Accreditation: